You can do many things to help knee pain, whether it's due to a recent injury or arthritis you've had for years.

 Do exercise.
-Cardio exercises strengthen the muscles that support your knee and increase flexibility.
-Weight training and stretching do, too.
+Cardio exercises strengthen the muscles of the heart, but not the joints.
+It is weight training mixed with keeping your muscles limber.
+Cardio is important for keeping your weight stable and you feeling stronger overall.
 For cardio, some good choices include walking, swimming, water aerobics, stationary cycling, and elliptical machines.
 Tai chi may also help ease stiffness and improve balance.

 Don’t risk a fall.
 A painful or unstable knee can make a fall more likely, which can cause more knee damage.
 Curb your risk of falling by making sure your home is well lit, using handrails on staircases, and using a sturdy ladder or foot stool if you need to reach something from a high shelf.

 Do use "RICE."
 Rest, ice, compression, and elevation (RICE) is good for knee pain caused by a minor injury or an arthritis flare.
 Give your knee some rest, apply ice to reduce swelling, wear a compressive bandage, and keep your knee elevated.